Diffusion Models in Simulation-Based Inference: A Tutorial Review: Appendix

 \subsubsection{Case Study 3: Gaussian Random Fields as a Scalable SBI Benchmark}

+The GRF benchmark consists of two different tasks: (i) a low-dimensional target regime where the condition is a high-dimensional field; (ii) target and condition are switched and the task becomes to generate a high-dimensional field.

-\paragraph{GRF simulator.} We implement the GRF prior using the \texttt{FyeldGenerator} routine \texttt{generate\_field} \citep{cadiou2022-fyeldgenerator}.
-This function takes as input (i) a sampling rule for a random field in Fourier space, (ii) a target power spectrum, (iii) the desired output shape, and (iv) a physical pixel size, and returns a real-valued random field on a regular grid.
+\paragraph{GRF simulator.} We implement the GRF prior using the \texttt{FyeldGenerator} \citep{cadiou2022-fyeldgenerator}.
+This takes as input (i) a sampling rule for a random field in Fourier space, (ii) a target power spectrum, (iii) the desired output shape, and (iv) a physical pixel size, and returns a real-valued random field on a regular grid.

 For a given spatial resolution $r \in \{8, 16, 32, 64, 128, 256^\star\}$ (where $r=256$ is only used for the case $\z=(\alpha, \log \sigma))$, we consider square grids of shape $(r,r)$ and draw hyperparameters once per simulation from the Gaussian priors